-For Investments in subsidiaries and associates, Property and equipment, Right-of-use asset, Investment properties and Computer software, the Parent Company assesses at the end of each financial reporting date whether there is an indication that an asset may be impaired.
-If any such indication exists, or when annual impairment testing for an asset is required, the Parent Company makes an estimate of the asset's recoverable amount.
+For Investments in associate and joint venture, Property and equipment, Right-of-use asset and Investment properties, the Group assesses at each reporting date whether there is an indication that an asset may be impaired.
+If any such indication exists, or when annual impairment testing for an asset is required, the Group makes an estimate of the asset's recoverable amount.
 An assets' recoverable amount is the higher of an asset's or cash-generating unit's fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Where the carrying amount of an asset exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
 In assessing value in use, the estimated future cash flows are discounted to their present value using pre-tax discount rate that reflects current market assessment of the time value of money and the risks specific to the asset.

-An assessment is made at each end of the financial reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
+An assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the recoverable amount is estimated.
 A previously recognized impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
-That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation and amortization, had no impairment loss been recognized for the asset in prior years.
-Such reversal is recognized in the parent company statement comprehensive of income.
+That increased amount cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
+Such reversal is recognized in the consolidated statement of income.

-Impairment losses are recognized in the parent company statement of comprehensive income in those expense categories consistent with the function of the impaired asset, except for property and equipment previously revalued where the revaluation was taken to other comprehensive income.
-In this case the impairment is also recognized in other comprehensive income up to the amount of any previous revaluation.
+Impairment losses are recognized in the consolidated statement of income in those expense categories consistent with the function of the impaired asset, except for property previously revalued where the revaluation was taken to equity.
+In this case, the impairment is also recognized in equity up to the amount of any previous revaluation.